deividfoggi/agentic-aiops-autogen/README.md

 ### Architecture overview

 The frontend is a React-based application designed to interact with the backend services.
 It provides a user-friendly interface for managing and monitoring the AIOps multi-agents solution.
+It uses websocket to send and receive messages to/from the backend using port 8000.

 ### Pre-requisites for development
  - Node.js (version 16 or higher)